 M/Y Grace

-Today your Galapagos cruise comes to an end, but before we bid farewell to the Grace we visit Black Turtle Cove, a mangrove estuary on the northern shores of Santa Cruz Island.
-We visit the cove via panga (local dinghy) but with the engines turned off.
+Today your Galapagos cruise comes to an end, but before you bid farewell to the Grace, visit Black Turtle Cove, a mangrove estuary on the northern shores of Santa Cruz Island.
+Visit the cove via panga (local dinghy) but with the engines turned off.
 Many rays, sea turtles, pelicans, and other wildlife live among the mangroves.

 Afterward, return to the ship to finish packing, disembark in the late morning, and head to the Baltra airport for your flight back to the Ecuadorian mainland.
 Transfer to your hotel in Quito or Guayaquil for your overnight.